naasking/AutoDiffSharp/README.md

 Simple automatic differentiation (AD) in C# that uses operator overloading to implement dual numbers.

 This isn't a super efficient implementation, but it's probably fine for small functions and tests, and for learning how AD works.
+If you only need AD for differentiating with respect to one variable, see the "Optimizations" section below for a very efficient specialization of the approach described here.

 # Dual Numbers